edoardolincetto/reduxonfire/README.md

 ### `addRecord`

-Adds an object to the specified document with a pseudorandom ID and the provided content
+Adds an object to the specified document with a pseudorandom ID and the provided content.

 **Params**